 Using INTELLIscribe®, a broadcaster has improved and simplified its script printing process in the studio and at remote events: Scripts are sent to multiple printers simultaneously and personnel no longer collate copies at a single printer.

 Date June 2nd, 2006

 Faced with shipping large, expensive line printers to major sporting events, a large broadcaster decided to look for a better way to print scripts in its live television broadcast environment.
-Tally line printers had been used in the broadcast industry for decades, but technology was outdated, inefficient, and non-redundant, and provided no easy way to quickly print scripts to many printers simultaneously.
+Tally line printers had been used in the broadcast industry for decades.
+Still, the technology was outdated, inefficient, and non-redundant, and provided no easy way to quickly print scripts to many printers simultaneously.